-On December 7, 2015, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
-Petitioner alleges that she suffered a Shoulder Injury Related to Vaccine Administration ("SIRVA") as a result of an influenza ("flu") vaccine she received on October 9, 2013.
+On October 13, 2016, Michele M. Phillips ("petitioner") filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
+Petitioner alleges that she suffered a shoulder injury related to vaccine administration ("SIRVA"), including bursitis and a rotator cuff tear in her right shoulder as a result of being administered an influenza ("flu") on October 25, 2013.
 Petition at 1.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.

-On October 3, 2016, respondent filed her Rule 4(c) report in which she concedes that petitioner is entitled to compensation in this case.
+On January 24, 2017, respondent filed her Rule 4(c) report in which she concedes that petitioner is entitled to compensation in this case.
 Respondent's Rule 4(c) Report at 1.
-Specifically, respondent concluded that petitioner's alleged injury is consistent with a SIRVA, and petitioner's SIRVA was caused-in-fact by the flu vaccination administered in her left arm on October 9, 2013.
-Id. at 3.
-Respondent further agrees that petitioner has satisfied all legal prerequisites for compensation under the Vaccine Act.
-Id.
+Specifically, respondent states that "petitioner suffered a non-Table injury of SIRVA and that the preponderance of the medical evidence indicates that the injury was causally related to the flu vaccine she received on October 25, 2013."
+Id. at